- Introduction

 - How can I contribute to OpenBioMaps?

-- How and where the OpenBioMaps stores the data?
+- How and where does the OpenBioMaps store the data?

-- I lost my password, how can I get a new?
+- I lost my password, how can I get a new one?

 - Pink squares appear on the map page